 List Of Loaths

 The only expression ghastlier than a hundred and ten percent is 24/7.
 When speaking of a business, it might apply, but when it is used for a person, as in “I work twenty-four seven,” it becomes impossible.
-The only thing a person can do 24/7 is breathe, and with sleep apnea being so prevalent, a lot of people don’t even do that 24/7.
+The only thing a person can do 24/7 is breathing, and with sleep apnea being so prevalent, a lot of people don’t even do that 24/7.
 You certainly can’t work 24/7.
-What about sleeping?
-Eating?
-Defecating?
-All these activities subtract from that 24/7.
-(If you continue to work while on the toilet, I don’t want to know about it.)

 There is nothing wrong with hyperbole.
 It is an acceptable literary form.
 But please, if you must hyperbolize, be inventive.
 I’m certain that if you try you can come up with something even more annoying than giving a hundred and ten percent 24/7.